Opinion | Bill Barr wants to be remembered as a truth teller? That’s a clown show.

 Vladimir Putin has justified his invasion of Ukraine on a tapestry of lies: Ukraine was committing genocide against Russians, it was run by neo-Nazis and drug addicts, it was a puppet of the United States secretly building nuclear weapons.
 And Russian state television uses clips of Tucker Carlson and other Fox News personalities echoing Putin propaganda.

-If you can convince the public that free-and-fair elections are illegitimate, it’s not much of a leap to convince the public that a democratic neighbor is a Nazi regime.
+If you can convince the public that free and fair elections are illegitimate, it’s not much of a leap to convince the public that a democratic neighbor is a Nazi regime.
 Mass deception is the tool of the autocrat.
 And Bill Barr gave it his blessing.